-The Italian permanente can have a variety of translations, and 'lifelong' is simply one of these, depending on context. 'lifelong' has been a particular choice of Fr Ivo Coelho as General Councillor for Formation, though not his only one - at times he also uses 'ongoing'.
+The Italian permanente can have a variety of translations, and 'lifelong' is one of these, depending on context. 'lifelong' has been a particular choice of Fr Ivo Coelho as General Councillor for Formation, though not his only one - at times he also uses 'ongoing'.
 His argument is that C. 98 makes it clear that the formation experience is lifelong: "The Salesian commits himself to a formation process that will last all his life".
+We can understand this also from C 96: "... the Lord daily gives us his grace".

 There is no question that 'lifelong formation' could be used in almost every situation where we find 'ongoing formation'.
-But it is also true that 'ongoing formation' has been the choice of many translators over time, including those who translate documents for the Vatican website, e.g. Pastores Dabo Vobis, but also documents of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life (CICLISAL). → "formazione"
+But it is also true that 'ongoing formation' effectively has two meanings: the 'narrower' sense of a period of time following initial formation, and its more substantial and broader sense of formation (including initial formation) as a dimension of consecrated life until we die.